Boda335/Verification-Bot/README.md

 - The Discord.py community for their continuous support and development of the library.
 - The Pillow library for providing easy-to-use image processing capabilities.

----

-This README provides a comprehensive guide on how to set up, run, and use the verification bot.
-If you have any questions or need further assistance, feel free to open an issue on the GitHub repository.